IS2AI/faces-in-event-streams/README.md

 # Documentation

-Further, this repo contains pre-trained models, pre-processing scripts and instructions for inference and model training for face and facial landmark detection from events streams.
+Further, this repo contains pre-processing scripts and instructions for inference and model training for face and facial landmark detection from events streams.

 # Environment Installation & Set up
 To be able to launch training or inference, first of all it is required to install Metavision SDK environment.